 Because the drift gillnet fishery is so deadlly to marine life of all kinds, it has been severely restricted.
 Yet federal fishery officials in defiance of longstanding California state policy and conservation laws are trying to expand this unsustainable fishery again!

 Take Action!
 Tell National Marine Fisheries Service and the Pacific Fisheries Management Council to end the use of drift gillnet gear in California and halt any further action to expand the California drift gillnet fishery for swordfish off the U.S. West Coast into the Pacific Leatherback Conservation Area.

 Click on image to read about California's Deadliest Catch.

 Dear National Marine Fisheries Service and Pacific Fisheries Management Council,

 Drift gillnets have been banned on the High Seas and along most of the U.S. West Coast because of high bycatch of marine life including endangered whales, dolphins, sea turtles, shark, tuna and other non-target fish.
 Recently two endangered sperm whales were entangled and killed in the California drift gillnet fishery.
-As a result the fishery is now operating in violation of conservation laws protecting marine mammals.
+As a result, the fishery is operating in violation of conservation laws protecting marine mammals.

 Any actions to increase gillnet fishing conflict with new protections given to sea turtles over the past year, including designation of critical habitat for Pacific leatherbacks along the West Coast and and the uplisting of the Pacific loggerheads from threatened to endangered under the U.S. Endangered Species Act.
 To date, NMFS has failed to protect critical habitat for loggerheads as required by the Endangered Species Act.